 Most electronic detection systems assured by CPNI work on the five minute rule.
-This assumes that each part of a perimeter or sensitive asset is views by either a guard or CCTV once every five minutes.
+This assumes that each part of a perimeter or sensitive asset is viewed by a guard once every five minutes.
 This limits the potential time for an attack and forces an attacker to carry out rapid attack, therefore being more likely to trigger an electronic detection system.

 Thermal imagers can be used as part of a CCTV system, giving longer operational ranges than traditional visible and infrared illuminated cameras.
 Thermal imagers use the heat radiated from the object, as opposed to the light reflected from its surface, to form an image.
 As a result, thermal imagers can be used to determine the class (vehicle, person, animal) of a target.
 It will not allow an operator to identify the person, or the colour of a vehicle.

-Testing and commissioning of a thermal imager cannot be done with a standard CCTV test target such as Rotakin, CPNI have therefore developed a test target to mirror Rotakin which is visible and gives good contract in the thermal band.
+Testing and commissioning of a thermal imager cannot be done with a standard CCTV test target such as Rotakin.
+CPNI have, therefore, developed a test target to mirror Rotakin which is visible to and gives good contrast in, the thermal band.
 See Thermakin Standard for plans to make this test target.

 For further advice on thermal imagers see:

 Surveillance thermal imagers for an overview of thermal imagers